 The contest’s subsequent decades are somewhat light on fact and heavy on legend.
-In 2010, the then-86-year-old uber-publicist Mortimer Matz told The New York Times that he and a friend invented the contest’s origin story.
+In 2010, the then-86-year-old publicist Mortimer Matz told the New York Times that he and a friend invented the contest’s origin story.
 Nathan’s didn’t dispute this, telling the paper there was no evidence of the competition before the 1970s.
-(Nathan’s website, however, includes the 1916 contest on its timeline of seminal dates throughout its history, and The Times has cited the 1916 date in other articles.)
+(Nathan’s website, however, includes the 1916 contest on its timeline of seminal dates throughout its history, and the Times has cited the 1916 date in other articles.)

 The first scrupulously reported years of the contest yielded varied results.
-In 1967, a 400-pound truck driver named Walter Paul ate an incredible 127 hot dogs in the span of an hour.
-In 1972, the champion was Melody Andorfer, a 105-pound 18-year-old community activist from Queens who won by eating 12 hot dogs in five minutes.
-In 1978, it was a 10-year-old 75-pound student named Kevin Sinclair.
-In 1981, Mr. Thomas DeBerry “downed 11 hot dogs in five minutes and then rushed off with his family to attend a barbecue.”
-And in 1984, a 17-year-old member of the West German women’s judo team took home the crown, despite never having eaten a hot dog before that day.
+In 1967, a 400-pound (181-kilogram) truck driver named Walter Paul ate an incredible 127 hotdogs in the span of an hour.
+In 1972, the champion was Melody Andorfer, a 105-pound (48-kilogram), 18-year-old community activist from Queens who won by eating 12 hotdogs in five minutes.
+In 1978, it was a 10-year-old, 75-pound (34-kilogram) student named Kevin Sinclair.
+In 1981, Mr Thomas DeBerry “downed 11 hotdogs in five minutes and then rushed off with his family to attend a barbecue.”
+And in 1984, a 17-year-old member of the West German women’s judo team took home the crown, despite never having eaten a hotdog before that day.

-In the 1990s, the contest veered away from its Americana origins and became dominated by contestants from Japan, where competitive eating was taking hold as a sport.
-In 2001, the 23-year-old, 131-pound Japanese competitive eating champion Takeru Kobayashi blew past the previous world record of 25.5 hot dogs to eat 50 in 10 minutes at the contest, setting a new standard to compete against.
+In the 1990s, as the contest began to garner an international audience, competitive eaters from Japan dominated the winner’s board.
+In 2001, a 23-year-old, 131-pound (59-kilogram) Japanese competitive eating champion, Takeru Kobayashi, blew past the previous world record of 25.5 hotdogs to eat 50 in 10 minutes, setting a high bar for future competitors.

-Kobayashi won the contest for six consecutive years, until 2007 when the American Joey “Jaws” Chestnut set a new world record by eating 66 hot dogs.
-Since then, Chestnut has won every competition, except in 2015 when Matt “Megatoad” Stonie won with 62 hot dogs to Chestnut’s 60.
+Kobayashi won the contest for six consecutive years, until 2007, when Californian Joey ‘Jaws’ Chestnut took the competition by storm with a whopping 66 hotdogs – 12.25 more than Kobayashi’s 2006 record.
+Since then, Chestnut has won every competition, except in 2015 when Matt ‘Megatoad’ Stonie won with 62 hotdogs to Chestnut’s 60.